-Pre-Experience MBA can be a solution.
+MBA without work experience can be a solution.

 Who is it the best fit for?

-In contrast, for a normal MBA, the average age is 27 years at Harvard while at Michigan, Chicago Booth, Kellogg the average is 28 years.
+In contrast, for a normal MBA, the average age is 27 years at Harvard, while at Michigan, Chicago Booth, Kellogg, the average is 28 years.
 At Wharton, the average years of work experience are 5.5 years and 4.6 years at NYU.

-Want to know which college is the best fit for you to pursue an MBA without work experience?
+Want to know which school is the best fit for you?

 Take Our Free Profile Evaluation Now!